Day Tripping In Cleveland

 The historical bayside township of Cleveland owes much of its character to an incident in 1850 when visiting NSW Governor George Gipps stepped off a boat to survey the fledgling free settlement and sunk waist deep in mud.
 Had the tide been in, Cleveland would now be the bustling main port of Brisbane rather than the visit-worthy oldest settlement on Moreton Bay.

-And whether arriving by car or train most of the sights are easily accessible from Cleveland Station where the Visitors Info centre is located, with the town centre itself across the road.
+And whether arriving by car or train most of the sights are easily accessible from Cleveland Station, with the town centre itself across the road.

 This walk meanders past gorgeous heritage listed buildings from the mid nineteenth century onwards including the landmark Grand Hotel, Queensland's very first licensed pub, whose first storey was built in 1851 and whose neighbour is Queensland's oldest banyan tree, the old Cleveland Hotel c1860, St Paul's church c1873, the old courthouse and jail c1849 (now a restaurant overlooking the water) and the old school house, now an art gallery.